Breast reconstruction is a physically and emotionally rewarding procedure for a woman who has lost a breast due to cancer or other condition.

 The creation of a new breast can dramatically improve your self-image, self-confidence and quality of life.
 Although surgery can give you a relatively natural-looking breast, a reconstructed breast will never look or feel exactly the same as the breast that was removed.

-Dr. Derby and Dr. Buchanan specialize in Tissue Expander breast reconstruction.
+Dr. Derby specializes in Tissue Expander breast reconstruction.
 During this staged reconstruction approach, a tissue expander (temporary device) is placed first to create a soft pocket that will eventually contain the permanent silicone or saline implant.
 At the time of expander placement, some surgeons may use an a cellular dermal matrix to assist with reconstruction.
 Expansion will be started a few weeks post-op, after the patient has healed, as an in-office procedure.
 Once expansion is complete, the expander will be exchanged for the permanent implant during an outpatient procedure.

 You are an ideal candidate for the Tissue Expander reconstruction procedure if you: